-How a Storm Boss and his engineering team restored power in the wake of Hurricane Katrina, Rita and Gustav.
+How a storm boss and his engineering team restored power in the wake of hurricanes Katrina, Rita and Gustav.

 Most of Helmick's career has been based along the US' Golf Coast, an area exposed to dangerous weather conditions from hurricanes through to ice storms.
 Accumulating a lot of experience dealing with extreme weather, he was drafted in to lead the systems emergency response team at Entergy.

 "Dealing with disasters is a pretty elaborate process.
 An awful lot of planning and forethought goes into how to address each problem," he explains.

 "Most of the work actually is all the planning.
 We have to identify a lot of the potential threats, and then take on board the lessons we've accumulated over time, incorporating them into our storm response procedures."